-3.B.27 For Emission Point AA-900, the permittee is subject to and shall comply with the applicable requirements found in 40 CFR Part 63, Subpart YYYY - National Emission Standards for Hazardous Air Pollutants (NESHAP) for Stationary Combustion Turbines, 40 CFR Part 63, Subpart A - General Provisions (as identified in Table 7 of Subpart YYYY).

-For the purpose of this permit, the combustion turbine is considered a new, lean pre-mix gas-fired stationary combustion turbine.
-As such, the permittee is not required to comply with any other requirement found in Subpart YYYY until such time that the EPA takes final action to require compliance and publishes a document in the Federal Register.
+3.B.24 For Emission Point AA-900, the permittee is subject to and shall comply with the applicable requirements found in 40 CFR Part 63, Subpart YYYY - NESHAP for Stationary Combustion Turbines, 40 CFR Part 63, Subpart A - General Provisions (as required in Table 7 of Subpart YYYY).
+For the purpose of this permit, the combustion turbine is considered a "new lean pre-mix gas-fired, combined cycle stationary combustion turbine" that is not equipped with an oxidation catalyst.